THE KEY TO THE BIBLE, INSTRUCTOR - 3rd SESSION

 Jn.3:14-17 "As Moses lifted up the serpent in the wilderness [redemptive event], so must the Son of Man be lifted up, that the one who believes in Him may have eternal life.
 For God so loved the world that He gave [grace] His only Son, that the one who believes in Him should not perish but have eternal life.
 For God did not send His son into the world to condemn it, but in order that through Him the world might be saved"

 Define mercy.
-Withholding executing the penalty [not satisfaction, propitiation] deserved through compassion, pity
+Withholding executing the penalty [opposite of propitiation] deserved through compassion, pity

 Define grace.
-Doing good and giving to the undeserving [not the righteous].
+Doing good and giving to the undeserving [not for the righteous]

-Discuss God’s character: Ex.33:18-19; 34:5-7 [Israel is encamped near Mt.
+Dialog with Ex.33:18-19; 34:5-7 in considering God’s character [Israel was encamped near Mt.
 Sinai and unable to approach God in his holiness (Ex.19).
-While Moses is on the mountain receiving the law to sanctify the Israelites as God's own possession, many of the people turned away from God by worshipping a false god and engaging in other pagan practices.
-God calls upon the faithful to execute His judgment by slaying their relatives, companions and neighbors who are rebelling against Him (32:25-29) [saving act].
+While Moses was on the mountain receiving the law to sanctify the Israelites as God's own possession, many of the people turned away from God by worshipping a false god and engaging in other pagan practices.
+God called upon the faithful to execute His judgment by slaying their relatives, companions and neighbors who are rebelling against Him (32:25-29) [judicial act was a saving act].

-But, God is still angry, so Moses intercedes for the people and asks Him to forgive their sin or blot him out of his book with along them.
-God answers that He will blot out the ones who sin against Him and in the day He visits, He will visit their sin upon them [punishment, certain but unspecified].
-The Lord shows his continuing displeasure by sending a plague on the people.
+But, God was still angry, so Moses interceded for the people and asked Him to forgive their sin or blot him out of his book with along them.
+God answered that He would blot out the ones who sin against Him and in the day He visits, He will visit their sin upon them [punishment, certain but unspecified].
+The Lord showed his continuing displeasure by sending a plague on the people.

-God tells Moses that He will send his angel to lead them to the land He promised to Abraham and drive out its inhabitants, but that He Himself would not go up among them, lest He destroy them (32:30-33:6).
-Moses again speaks to God and argues that it is God's presence with them that distinguishes His people from all others (33:12-17).
-The narrative continues as Israel leaves the Sinai wilderness (Num.10:11).]
+God told Moses that He would send His angel to lead them to the land He promised to Abraham and drive out its inhabitants, but that He Himself would not go up among them lest He destroy them (32:30-33:6).
+Moses again spoke to God and argued that it was God's presence with them that distinguished His people from all others (33:12-17).
+The narrative continues as Israel left the Sinai wilderness (Num.10:11).]

 {Ezek.18:23, 32 "Do I take pleasure in the death of the wicked? declares the Sovereign Lord.
 Rather, am I not pleased when they turn from their ways [repent] and live?"
 33:11 "As I live, declares the Lord God, I have no pleasure in the death of the wicked, but that the wicked turn from his way [repent] and live."}